 One of the major highlights of any journey along the Trans-Siberian, is the section alongside the majesty that is Lake Baikal, the largest freshwater lake in the world, holding around 20% of the world’s freshwater.
 Building the railway around Lake Baikal was one of the toughest challenges faced by the original architects, and you will see why as the train spends around five hours following the shoreline, across bridges and through tunnels.
 Try to look out for Baikal’s most unique residents, the Baikal seal, the only, exclusively, freshwater seal in the world.
 To top the experience off, the train will be pulled by a Soviet-era steam locomotive along this incredible section of the line.

 Weather permitting, the train will stop in an extremely picturesque past of the coastline for some fantastic photo opportunities.
 For those brave enough, there will also be the opportunity to take a quick swim in the crystal clear waters.

 Towards the end of the Trans-Baikal line, the tour will board a boat towards Listvyanka, a small Baikal settlement, in order to visit the Lake Baikal Museum and Aquarium, giving you the opportunity to get acquainted with the flora and fauna of the Baikal region.

 Before leaving, everyone will have the opportunity to enjoy a delicious barbeque by the lake, including freshly smoked omul fish, a species endemic to Lake Baikal and a local specialty.

-The ‘Freedom of Choice’ excursion for the day will offer you the opportunity to go hiking in the hills surrounding Lake Baikal, offering unparalleled views and some breath-taking photo opportunities.
+The ‘Freedom of Choice’ excursion for the day will offer you the opportunity to go hiking in the hills surrounding Lake Baikal, or you can choose to take the chair lift, which offers unparalleled views and some breath-taking photo opportunities.